Puku, Fakanchi in Nigeria

 What Are Their Lives Like?

 Most Puku work on small farms and raise some livestock.
-Guinea corn, rice, sweet potatoes, red peppers, cotton, and tobacco are among the crops grown.
-The Puku are excellent farmers, using such tools as plows, hoes, axes, and sickles.
-The women regularly collect forest products needed for food preparation, medicinal uses, and other purposes.
-Some of these products include honey, locust-beans, roots of certain plants, and various types of wood.
-Hunting and fishing are also engaged in but have declined in importance in recent years.
-Many Puku specialize in such crafts as wood-working, weaving, and pottery-making.
+Guinea corn, rice, sweet potatoes, red peppers, cotton and tobacco are among the crops grown.
+The Puku are excellent farmers, using such tools as plows, hoes, axes and sickles.
+The women regularly collect forest products needed for food preparation, medicinal uses and other purposes.
+Some of these products include honey, locust beans, roots of certain plants, and various types of wood.
+They still hunt and fish, though these are not as important as they once were.
+Many specialize in such crafts as woodworking, weaving and pottery-making.

 Puku compounds consist of round huts with mud walls and thatched roofs.
-Beds are also made of mud and are raised off the ground.
-During cold weather, fires are built under the beds to provide warmth.
-The compounds are very orderly, with firewood precisely stacked against the compound walls.
-Each compound has a gate house, which is used to receive guests, to store grain, and to keep livestock.
+Beds are also made of mud and raised off the ground.
+During cold weather, they build fires beneath their beds to stay warm.
+The compounds are very orderly, with firewood neatly stacked against the walls.
+Each compound includes a gatehouse, which is used to receive guests, store grain, and keep livestock.

 When a Puku woman is pregnant, she must not eat certain foods, leave her hut at midday, or enter water for fear of evil spirits.
 When the child is born, neither parent may carry it.
 Rather, a young nurse holds the baby towards the mother when it needs to be fed.